solliancenet/Azure-Machine-Learning-Dev-Guide/data-acquisition-understanding/accessing-data.md

 ### Getting datastores

 To get a datastore, use the `get(workspace, name)` method of the `Datastore` class.
-The `get` method allows you to retrieve a datastore by name, and returns the corresponding datastore.
-The return type is dependent upon the type of the requested datastore, and the properties and methods available will vary based on the datastore type.
+The `get` method allows you to retrieve a datastore by name and returns the corresponding datastore.
+The return type is dependent upon the type of the requested datastore.
+As such, the properties and methods available vary based on the datastore type.
 The `get` method takes two parameters, a `Workspace` object and a string containing the name of the datastore to retrieve.

-The following example retrieves the datastore by the name of `workspaceblobstore` from the workspace, and then outputs the type of the datastore.
+The following example retrieves the datastore by the name of `workspaceblobstore` from the workspace and then outputs the type of the datastore.

 ```python
 # Get the datastore named 'workspaceblobstore' from the 'ws' workspace.